-There are many types of skin cancer, but by far the 2 most common types are basal cell carcinoma and squamous cell carcinoma.
-Carcinoma is a medical word for a cancer that starts in a lining layer of cells (like the skin or the lining cells of the digestive system).
+There are many types of skin cancer, but by far the 2 most common types are basal cell cancer (also known as basal cell carcinoma) and squamous cell cancer (also known as squamous cell carcinoma).

 Basal cell cancer

-About 8 out of 10 skin cancers are basal cell carcinomas (BCCs).
-This is not only the most common type of skin cancer, but the most common type of cancer in humans.
+About 8 of 10 skin cancers are basal cell cancers (BCCs).
+This is not only the most common type of skin cancer, but the most common type of cancer.
 BCC begins in the lowest layer of the epidermis, the basal cell layer.